When is the next new grad RN residency?

 What is the schedule?

-The residency is an 18 week, paid program that requires a full-time commitment and much scheduling flexibility on your part.
-It does not include time off for vacations.
+The residency is an 18 week, paid program that requires a full time commitment

 What's a typical week like for an RN resident?